In the face of alobar holoprosencephaly: A case report

 Abstract

 Holoprosencephaly (HPE) is a rare congenital brain malformation caused by incomplete forebrain cleavage during embryogenesis.
-Alobar HPE, the most severe form, is characterized by a single cerebral hemisphere, absent midline structures, accompanied by severe facial anomalies.
-We present the case of a neonate with alobar HPE, diagnosed postnatally, displaying facial dysmorphism, seizures, and global hypertonia.
+Alobar HPE, the most severe form, is characterised by a single cerebral hemisphere and absent midline structures, accompanied by severe facial anomalies.
+We present the case of a neonate with alobar HPE, diagnosed postnatally, displaying facial dysmorphism, seizures and global hypertonia.
 Genetic testing revealed no chromosomal or significant genetic anomalies.
-Neuroimaging confirmed characteristic findings, including a monoventricle and fused thalami.
-This report highlights the diagnostic challenges, multifactorial aetiology, and the need for multidisciplinary care in managing this complex condition, emphasizing its poor prognosis and associated complications.
+Neuroimaging confirmed characteristic findings, including a mono ventricle and fused thalami.
+This report highlights the diagnostic challenges, multifactorial aetiology and the need for multidisciplinary care in managing this complex condition, emphasising its poor prognosis and associated complications.

 Article Details